Posts

 Image

 Whilst we were enjoying glorious sunshine and fantastic birds in Ecuador, news came through of a Red-necked Grebe in Southwick Harbour.
 Although somewhat less exotic than the species we were finding in Ecuador, this was nevertheless a 'good' bird for Sussex, with the inshore location offering the prospect of reasonable views.
-Fortunately for us, the bird stayed long enough for us to dash out on our return to the UK.
+Fortunately, the bird stayed long enough for us to dash out on our return to the UK.
 It was a slightly frustrating bird to watch, as Grebes so often are, diving as soon as you put your bins up, disappearing for some time, before emerging at a remote distance.
 Initially just a small dot between the ships near the end of the canal, it gradually moved closer, giving excellent scope views, although photos were a little more tricky!
 It was also good to catch up with local birders who had come along for a look, making for an entertaining return to UK birding, and probably my last ‘tick’ for the year Red-necked Grebe